Gary-H9/cost-calculator/README.md

 This repository a Cost Calculator Chrome Extension.

-### Local Setup
+### 🧑‍💻 Local Setup

-To make stylist changes you can open `index.html` in a browser and edit the code in VSCode.
+To make stylist changes you can open `index.html` in a browser and edit the code.

 To 'fully' test you can: